Evan224/web-scalablity-assignment/jodel/REPORT.md

 # Brief suggestion for improvements

-I think I need find better way to solve the data persistency problem.
+I think I need find better way to solve the data persistency problem instead of locally.
 Besides, the backend api is not written very well, I should use better framework for the backend service.
 What's more, the sqls are not efficient enough.
 And I may need to use the modern job queue solutions in the future.
+The K8s is really hard expecially if you are using Mac M1.

 <!-- ○ Brief guidelines for running the application (and performance tests if they have been ran with scripts).
 ○ Core web vitals and performance test results.